 (cringe…waiting for lighting bolts to strike…)

-I tested five kinds of fruits and two kinds of nuts, divided equally between the 9-tray super heavy duty Excalibur, retailing for $269.95 sold for $219, and the Nesco Snackmaster Express 4-Tray Food Dehydrator which retails for $67.99 and sells for $58.93 on Amazon.
-Now to be fair, when comparing price, the 4-tray Excalibur retails for $119 and sells for $105, and the 5-tray that you can win here retails for $179.90 and sells for $149.95 at Cook Ware’s Plus (which is less than Amazon and includes free shipping).
-To make the Nesco bigger, there are extra trays to buy for about $10 each, up to 12 trays.
+I tested five kinds of fruits and two kinds of nuts, divided equally between the 9-tray super heavy duty Excalibur, and the Nesco Snackmaster Express 4-Tray Food Dehydrator.
+Now to be fair the 4-tray Excalibur and the 5-tray that you can win here can also be found at Cook Ware’s Plus.

 Why is the Excalibur Dehydrator Supposed to be Better?